turingschool/career-development-curriculum-site/student_discussion_groups/mod4_homeroom_discussion_prompts.md

 2. Next, plan and share goals they want to accomplish by the next homegroup meeting in week 3.
 30 minute

-  * 15 minutes for self-reflection.
-Take 15 minutes to write down your goals.

-  * Which two goals will help you move the needle on your professional development over the next two weeks? (job search, networking, interview practice, career materials).
+  15 minutes for self-reflection.
+Which two goals will help you move the needle on your professional development over the next two weeks? (job search, networking, interview practice, career materials).

 * Write them out as SMART Goals:
 * Specific -what will be accomplished? (what actions will you take?)